KevChaplin/interpreter-homepage/README.md

 ## To do

-### Setup ready, awaiting materials from client
+- **Setup ready, awaiting materials from client**
-- Connect contact form to Client email address.
+-- Connect contact form to Client email address.
-- Text for remaining Japanese content, as well as Polish, Russian and German text.
+-- Text for remaining Japanese content, as well as Polish, Russian and German text.
-- Update profile picture
+-- Update profile picture

-### Possible
+- **Possible**
-- Integrate calender to enable website visitors to check schedule of interpreter.
+-- Integrate calender to enable website visitors to check schedule of interpreter.

 ## Tools